Chapter 6: Germudrir Mill

-She hesitated, and then held out her hand, mimicking Garèo.
+She hesitated before stepping out from behind the wagon.
+She held out her hand, mimicking Garèo.
 “I… I use… I mean, I’m Lurkuklan.”

 Salcid took it and held her firmly for a second.
 For an old man, he was very strong and it startled her.
 “Well met, Lady Lurkuklan.”

 As soon as he relaxed his grip, she yanked back her hand.
 “Um, well met?”

 “Garèo!” cheerfully screamed a female voice Kanéko didn’t know.
 She saw a flash of a red outfit and black fur before another girl slammed into Garèo.
 To Kanéko’s surprise, Garèo fell back and the girl landed on top of him.

 The new girl crawled onto his chest, straddling his thighs, and sat down heavily.
 Her tail wagged back and forth, tugging at the small opening in her dress that let it move freely.
 Every time it snapped to one side, the girl’s hips and buttocks shifted in the same direction.
 It gave the impression she was wagging her entire body.

 Garèo gasped and struggled to escape.
 “Maris!
 Let me breathe!”